Pelmen323/Kaiserreich_Autotests/README.md

 *OOB files tests:*
 - unused OOB files (files with unit templates and/or division/ships spawns that are not used)
 - missing OOB files (files with unit templates and/or division/ships spawns that are missing)

+*Opinion modifiers tests:*
+- unused opinion modifiers test (finds all opinion modifiers that are set but never checked)

 *Scripted triggers and effects tests:*
 - unused scripted triggers test (finds all scripted triggers that are not used)